alexpatriquin/alexpatriquin.github.io/source/_posts/2014-05-04-how-i-built-poemtoday.markdown

 Finally, I used [Twilio's text-to-speech](http://localhost:4000/twilio-text-to-speech-in-rails-4) feature to read the poems in a fun robot voice.
 This was actually one of harder parts of the project as it required that I create a virtual [Twilio device](http://localhost:4000/twilio-text-to-speech-in-rails-4) with Javascript on each poem page load and could only test it in production or with ultra-slow ngrok, which exposed my local web server to the internet.

-PoemToday was definitely my most ambitious technical project to date.
-Judging from the fascinated reactions of a few dozen people at the Flatiron School Science Fair, I'd say it was a success so far and I look forward to continuing to build it.
+PoemToday was one of my most technically ambitions project to date.
+Judging from the fascinated reactions of a few dozen beta users, I'd say PoemToday is on a path to success and I look forward to continuing to build it.